 I think this is why, today, more people have issue with God’s role in this story than yours.
 I mean, if a deity—good or bad—tells a mere mortal to save themselves and their family from impending doom, what choice do they have?
 And it’s not like you were told to harm anyone, just build an ark.

 But of course, fear is not faith.
 If you had thought God was unjust you wouldn’t have been acting in faith when you built the ark—you’d have been trying to save your skin.
-And I can sympathise with that in a coercive context, but I wouldn’t call it an inspiring example.
+And I can sympathise with someone doing that in a coercive context, but I wouldn’t call it an inspiring example.
 I wouldn’t look at your life as an important testimony about what is true.

 The bit that always gets me is God closing the door of the ark.
 I dunno, I just find something sacred in that.
 That God completes.
 That he secures.
 It’s not just us in our frailties and haphazard attempts to get things right.
 How did you feel when you were shut in?
 Sheltered?
 Claustrophobic?
 Holding your breath?

 On some level, it’s that moment that I often find myself searching for.
 The point where I’ve done what I’ve done and it’s out my hands.
 There is nothing more to do but to wait.
 (Of course, there was still a lot more in your case—you had an ark full of animals to care for and a family to keep sane.
 Not to mention getting off the ark and restarting your lives.)

 The faith I see in your story, that I want to emulate, is not so much doing something that might look absurd, not the willingness to take action when the world is in chaos around you—though those things have their place.
 It’s the courage to follow through on something so much bigger than yourself, so inescapably beyond your skill set, because you believe that the one who commissioned you is good and will bring your work to completion.